 As we start a new year, we may look ahead to what we expect and hope for our children.
 Often those things center around academics, sports, relationships, college choices, and other temporal things.
 While it is important to bring all our concerns and cares to the Lord in prayer, Scripture points us to pray for things beyond the temporal.

 In Paul’s letter to the churches he “fathered,” he references prayers he prayed for them.
-Though I’m sure he prayed for concerns regarding their health or for God’s provision in their life, the prayers mentioned in his Epistles center on spiritual matters.
+Though I’m sure he prayed for concerns regarding health or God’s provision, the prayers mentioned in his Epistles center on spiritual matters.
 He prayed about matters of the heart—on things of eternal significance.
 Reading Paul’s prayers remind us of the big picture: While a college entrance exam is of some importance, the work of the Spirit in the heart of our children is of eternal importance.

 I’ve often used Paul’s prayers in praying for others, including my children.
 God’s word is how he communicates to us and we respond to his word through prayer.
 I can think of no better words to pray than God’s own words.
 As Donald Whitney wrote about praying God’s word: “So basically what you are doing is taking words that originated in the heart and mind of God and circulating them through your heart and mind back to God.
 By this means his words become the wings of your prayers.” (in Praying the Bible)